Asset Allocation for Retirees

-Investors often search for advice on their optimal portfolio asset allocation—a portfolio’s mix of stocks, bonds and other securities.
-However, that information may not be readily available, as it often depends on each individual’s investing goals.
-Much of the investing advice out there relies on common misperceptions that encourage retirees to follow potentially misguided strategies, such as investing primarily in low-yielding or income-generating securities, which may increase their risk of allocating too many of their funds into a few asset classes or possibly not achieving their long-term financial goals.
+Investors often search for advice on their optimal portfolio asset allocation—a portfolio’s mix of stocks, bonds and other securities—when they are in retirement.
+However, a retiree’s optimal asset allocation may vary because it depends on their unique situation and investing goals.
+Much of the investing advice out there encourages retirees to follow potentially misguided strategies, such as investing primarily in low-yielding or income-generating securities.
+At Fisher Investments, we believe these strategies can increase the risk of possibly not achieving long-term financial goals.

 What costs will you incur when you are retired?
 Even the most thoughtful investor may overlook certain costs that will affect their retirement strategy and overall income needs.